Jakenv/TODOListcli/README.md

 # TODO Console app
 It's a simple app I made while learning C#

-It's a simple todo list that you can fill up to 6 spots and remove entries from
+It's a simple todo list that you can add and remove entries from

 Requires **dotNet 8.0 runtime**